DIPLODOCUS II: Implementation of transport equations and test cases relevant to micro-scale physics of jetted astrophysical sources: Test Cases

 \subsubsection{\texorpdfstring{$\texttt{AM\textsuperscript{3}}$}{AM3} Comparison: Synchrotron Self-Compton}

 Synchrotron self-Compton is a process whereby synchrotron photons emitted by high energy charged particles undergo inverse-Compton scattering from that same population of high energy particles, increasing photon energy.
-To examine this effect identical initial conditions as \sref{subsec: AM3 sync} were chosen for the electron population except that its number density was increased to $n=\qty{e7}{\meter^{-3}}$.
+To examine this effect identical initial conditions to those in \sref{subsec: AM3 sync} were chosen for the electron population except that its number density was increased to $n=\qty{e7}{\meter^{-3}}$.
 Momentum-space grids were left the same such that the synchrotron collision matrix that was pre-computed for \sref{subsec: AM3 sync} could be reused (as is the advantage of pre-computing these matrices) and in addition collision matrices were generated for Compton scattering and photon-photon pair production using the process described in \sref{subsec: binary collisions} and the cross sections found in \asref{app: compt x-sec} and \ref{app: photon anni x-sec}.
-As photons are up-scattered, the interaction between any two photons may have sufficient centre of mass energy to produce an electron-positron pair, which may replenish the cooling leptonic population\footnote{The counter effect of electron-positron annihilation to a pair of photons is implemented in \texttt{Diplodocus.jl} but was not included in this test as it is not currently implemented in \texttt{AM\textsuperscript{3}}}.
-The rate of this effect scales with the photon population squared, hence the increase in initial electron number density (and therefore number synchrotron photons emitted) to make the timescale for this effect more comparable to other timescales in the system and therefore observable within this test case (this can be seen as a decrease in the photon loss timescale at high momentum as a function of time in \fref{fig: ssc timescale}).
+As photons are up-scattered, the interaction between any two photons may have sufficient centre of mass energy to produce an electron-positron pair, which may replenish the cooling leptonic population\footnote{The counter effect of electron-positron annihilation to a pair of photons is implemented in \texttt{Diplodocus.jl}, with cross sections found in \aref{app: pair anni x-sec}, but was not included in this test as it is not currently implemented in \texttt{AM\textsuperscript{3}}}.
+The rate of this effect scales with square of the photon population.
+The initial electron number density was therefore increased (and, consequently, the number of synchrotron photons emitted) to make the timescale of this process comparable to other timescales in the system and observable within this test case.
 Further, to confirm this effect, the electron and positron populations were treated as independent within the \texttt{Diplodocus.jl} setup, with initially there being no positrons in the system.